 Hiking around Green Lake (Grüner See) should be on everyone’s list travelling to this part of Austria.
 While most of the people prefer to walk around the lake, I encourage you to take your time and go on a hike through the forest before heading to the lake.

-- KAYAKING FROM BRECLAV (CZECH REPUBLIC) TO MARCHEGG (AUSTRIA)
+- KAYAKING THE THAYA & MARCH/MORAVA FROM BRECLAV (CZ) TO MARCHEGG (AT)

 - OBERTAUERN SKI RESORT GUIDE